Python utilities mainly for image processing with plantcv

 A couple things to keep in mind.

-, which can be obtained from the OpenCV Colour Space Conversions list.
-For instance, the code for COLOR_BAYER_RG2BGR
+"Colour" describes the colour conversion process that is required.
+This has an int code, which can be obtained from the OpenCV Colour Space Conversions list.
+For instance, the code for COLOR_BAYER_RG2BGR is 48.{

 "username" : "user",